MichaelHanJ/EE285-Team-Calexy/README.md

 If you cannot plot the images after several attempts, you may need to open a new file and paste all codes to that file and run again.

 ## Detailed Explanations
-We will explain the function of each program in our project.
+We will explain each program we used in our project.
 ### Independent test for classification.ipynb

 The code used for classification is 'classification.ipynb' (which generates a .py file named 'classifier.py')